 - Ascent/descent profiles measurements of wind and temperature at a minimum of 129 airports within the defined EUCOS Area;

 - 3-hourly profile measurements from at least 37 selected airports within Europe (between 0600 and 2400 UTC)

-B. measurements from data sparse areas having an incidence on short range forecasts in Europe, to be adjusted as necessary according to the results of the EUCOS design studies (routes from Europe to North Africa, South America and Canada, over Siberia and the Arctic).
-The majority of these observations is a contribution to the WMO World Weather Watch Programme.
+- En-route and profile observations from data sparse areas having an impact on short range forecasts in Europe, to be adjusted as necessary according to the results of the EUCOS design studies (routes from Europe to North Africa, South America and Canada, over Siberia and the Arctic).

-The programme will optimise the data collection process and address the need for humidity measurements as soon as practicable.
+The programme will optimise the data collection process to maximise cost efficiency and address the need for humidity measurements as a high priority.

 The Programme will :

-The Programme Manager is Mr Stig Carlberg.
+The current phase of E-AMDAR will last from 2013-2017.
+The Coordinating Member is the Met Office and the Programme Manager is Mr Steve Stringer.
 The Technical Co-ordinator is Mr Stewart Taylor.